 4. Do not try cat baths without backup

 Do not be fooled by the fact that when you add water your cat shrinks down to half his size.
 Just because Fluffy went from a great big Persian pillow down to a hamster with eyes that now look way too big for his body, this animal still possess strength and speed that defies reason.
 You are going to need an extra set of hands to actually wash your feline friend while you battle to keep your skin in its original form while holding him down.
 You may also need someone to tend to your wounds in case you suffer enormous blood loss.

-Have you ever bathed your cat?
+Have you ever tried your hand at cat baths?
 How long did it take you to recover?
 Is there any scarring?
-Share your war stories in the comments.
+Share your war stories about bathing cats in the comments.

 Read more about cats and bathing on Catster:

 - Let’s Talk: Have You Ever Tried to Give Your Cat a Bath?